 Delta SkyMiles® program

 There are no blackout dates with the Delta SkyMiles® program.
-And if you’re a cardholder of Platinum Delta SkyMiles® Credit Card from American Express, you’ll get 70,000 bonus miles after spending $3,000 on purchases within the first 3 months.
+And if you’re a cardholder of Platinum Delta SkyMiles® Credit Card from American Express, for a limited time, you’ll get 70,000 bonus miles and 10,000 Medallion® Qualification Miles after spending $3,000 on purchases within your first 3 months (offer expires on 9/19/2018).

 Southwest Rapid Rewards®